 The biology of survival

-The biology of survival is an innovative on-screen module covering the biology and diversity of whole organisms from an evolutionary perspective.
+The biology of survival is an innovative module covering the biology and diversity of whole organisms from an evolutionary perspective.
 Interactions between diverse examples of cooperating and/or competing organisms, including predators and prey, are explored along with their changing environments.
 Various plants, animals and fungi are used to illustrate how adaptation in the physiology and behaviour of organisms contributes to survival.
 An important component is an investigative strand, in which you will undertake real and virtual experiments.
 Through this study and investigative combination, you will develop practical and analytical skills using at-home and on-screen interactive experiments to generate and analyse your own unique data sets.

 What you will study